eon01/DoMonit/README.md

 # DoMonit

-A deadly simple monitoring tool for Docker - Using A Python Wrapper For Docker API
+A deadly simple monitoring tool for Docker - Using A Python Wrapper For Docker API.

 # Compatibility